ynux/snowflake_datavault/README.md

 ## Design Decisions: Code

-* put mapping metadata into snowflake (i would have liked to keep everything in csv, but some joining between mapping and table column metadata is needed)
+* put mapping metadata into a database (i would have liked to keep everything in csv, but some joining between mapping and table column metadata is needed)
 * rely on naming conventions (e.g. standard name for hub hash key)
 * written for python 3.7
 * install the requirements - mainly snowflake sqlalchemy and jinja.
 Using a virtualenv is recommended.
-* for tests, there should be a sqlite version.
-See load_stg.py for a stub.
+* have a sqlite version (see
 * sqlalchemy is abandoned when we get to the loading

 ## Sources